carVertical

 Increased awareness of vehicle safety features

-The NCAP rating system educates drivers on safe vehicles and may influence their buying decisions.
+NCAP car safety ratings help drivers make more safety-focused decisions when looking for another car.
 Since NCAP tests provide various crash test videos and safety information, this allows buyers to avoid unsafe vehicles.

 Buyers can also compare the safety features of different cars to understand the latest technologies that may benefit them.